Mine yOur owN Anatomy: Revisiting Medical Image Segmentation with Extremely Limited Labels: Mine yOur owN Anatomy ( )

 Here we define $\mathcal{T}$ on both the input image $\x$ and $\mathcal{F}_{\theta}(\x)$, via the random transformations (\ie, affine, intensity, and photo-metric augmentations), since the model should learn to be robust and invariant to these transformations.

-\myparagraph{Diversity.} Oversampling too many images from the random set would create extra memory overhead, and more importantly, our finding also uncovers that a large number of random images might not necessarily help impose additional invariances between neighboring samples since redundant images might introduce additional noise during training (see the Appendix \ref{section:ablation-acr}).
-In contrast to sampling from latent space, we perform in the output space.
-Therefore, we formulate our insight as an auxiliary loss that regularizes the representations - keeping the anatomical contrastive reconstruction task as the main force.
-In practice, we first search for $K$-nearest neighbors from the first-in-first-out (FIFO) memory bank \cite{he2020momentum}, and then use the nearest neighbor loss $\mathcal{L}_\text{nn}$ in a way that maximizing cosine similarity, to exploit the inter-instance relationship.
+\myparagraph{Diversity.} Oversampling too many images from the random set would create extra memory overhead, and more importantly, our finding also uncovers that a large number of random images might not necessarily help impose additional invariances between neighboring samples since redundant images might introduce additional noise during training (see Section \ref{section:ablation-acr}). {To counteract this, we utilize the nearest neighbor strategy, ensuring the model benefits from its previous outputs without overly concentrating on extraneous features.
+Thus, we formulate our insight as an auxiliary loss that regularizes the representations - keeping the anatomical contrastive reconstruction task as the main force.
+In practice, given a batch of unlabeled images, we use both the teacher and student models to obtain $\vv'_{g}$ and ${\uu_{g}}$, which are then normalized using the $l_{2}$ norm. $\vv'_{g}$ is fed to the first-in-first-out (FIFO) memory bank \cite{he2020momentum}, where it search for $K$-nearest neighbors from the memory bank.
+Then we use the nearest neighbor loss $\mathcal{L}_\text{nn}$ to maximize cosine similarity, thereby exploiting the inter-instance relationship.
+Specifically, we minimize the distance between ${\uu_{g}}$ and the $K$-nearest neighbors, with the distance defined as negative cosine similarity, thereby maximizing cosine similarity.}